katleiahramos/ethical_clothing-CLI-app/NOTES.md

 04.11
 Might want to add a feature that lists brands based on a single price range

 Might want to add a feature that categorizes the brands into types of clothing

 Added create brand to create instances of the brands, initialized with name and price range.

 To Do List:
 - get description of each brand and attach them to the instance

+04.13

+Was able to get the description and now trying to figure out the best way to pair the description with the brands.
+It needs to happen before alphabetizing them.